pjsilvestre/CS157A-21/docs/Project_Data_Model_and_Database_Design.md

 The Attire entity set has five attributes: ID, type, brand, color, and size.
 The key of an Attire is the ID.
 The Attire entity set consists of all the individual clothing pieces the users save.

 ## Relationship Descriptions

+### User "has a" Closet

+A User has zero or one Closet(s), but a Closet has exactly one User.
+A User may exist without a Closet, but a Closet cannot exist without a User.
+Hence, the User "has a" Closet relationship is supporting, many-one relationship.

+### Closet "contains" Outfit(s)

+A Closet contains zero or more outfits, whereas an outfit is related to exactly one User's Closet.

+### Closet "contains" Attire

+A Closet contains zero or more pieces of attire, whereas a piece of attire is related to exactly one User's Closet.

+### Outfit "is composed of" Attire

+An Outfit is composed of one or more pieces of Attire.